Myra Breckinridge (film): Rating

+Release

+The film premiered at the Criterion Theatre in New York City on the evening of June 23, 1970.
+A crowd of roughly 2,000 people formed around the barriers of the red carpet to catch a glimpse of Raquel Welch and Mae West, who arrived separately.
+The crowd became riotous, which led to injuries and arrests, as people smashed windows and clashed with police.
+Michael Sarne did not attend the premiere.
+It opened the next day at the Criterion and at Loew's Tower East in New York City, as well as at Loew's Hollywood Theatre in Los Angeles, before expanding nationwide on July 1.

-Reception
+Reception and legacy

 Upon its release, the film drew fiercely negative reviews and was a box office flop.
 Time stated "Myra Breckinridge is about as funny as a child molester.
 It is an insult to intelligence, an affront to sensibility and an abomination to the eye."
 The critic added that the film was "so tasteless, it represents some sort of nadir in the history of American cinema".
 Gene Siskel gave the film half of one star out of four, writing, "Screenwriters David Giler and Michael Sarne have mangled Gore Vidal's sexy and clever novel, Myra Breckinridge, in adapting it for the screen.
 Gratuitous nudity and oafish direction have replaced wit and mystery."
 Herb Kelly wrote in The Miami News: "I now nominate Myra Breckinridge as the worst movie ever made ... nothing can touch it for tastelessness and boredom".
 Variety wrote that the film "plunges straight downhill under the weight of artless direction".
 The film is also cited in the book The Fifty Worst Films of All Time.
 Gore Vidal disowned the film, calling it "an awful joke".
 Film historian Leonard Maltin gave the film a BOMB (his lowest possible score).
 In his movie guide, he states that the film "tastelessly exploits many old Hollywood favorites through film clips".
 He also calls the film "as bad as any movie ever made".

 In a 2012 interview with Mark Peikert, Welch said of the film, "The only good thing about that was the clothes."
+Rotten Tomatoes gives the film a rating of 24% from 21 reviews.